There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Keep it Clean and Eco Friendly

 Where possible, pack your food into reusable containers and wrappings.
-Think reusable beeswax wrappings, silicone ziplock bags, reusable bamboo cutlery sets and recyclable wine glasses and cups.
+Think reusable beeswax wrappings, silicone ziplock bags, reusable bamboo cutlery sets, and recyclable wine glasses and cups.
 We have some wonderful picnic DIY tips here for reusable food wraps you can make at home.

 Sustainable and Lightweight Picnic Accessories

-Take garbage bags with you to remove any rubbish or to wrap dirty plates and cutlery.
+Take garbage bags with you to remove rubbish or to wrap dirty plates and cutlery.
 Pack some wet wipes to wipe down cutting boards and clean up spills and dirty fingers.

 Simple Picnic Food Tips

 Picnic food should be a joy, not a burden.
-Unless you are planning a long relaxed picnic in your own garden, don’t overdo it on the food—Pack smart to limit waste, spoilage and unnecessary bulk in your picnic hamper of choice.
+Unless you are planning a long, relaxed picnic in your own garden, don’t overdo it on the food—Pack smart to limit waste, spoilage, and unnecessary bulk in your picnic hamper of choice.

 Sauces and Dressings